 Purchased replacement computers for the hospital finance department.
 Each computer cost about about $600.

 In 2015 we awarded $1000 to this fund.
 Two stories about surgeries supported by the fund showed the impact of this fund on the well-being of the affected children.
-This $500 gift restores the fund to balance to about $1000.
+Annual grants have continued to support this fund.

 Sindio Anthoni is 26 years old and lives deep in the bush in Tanzania in a village area called Loliondo.
 He broke his femur (thigh bone) in a fall and it was not healing.
 Sindio came to Machame Hospital to look for help.